Augustine of Hippo: Pedagogy

 If a student has been well educated in a wide variety of subjects, the teacher must be careful not to repeat what they have already learned, but to challenge the student with material they do not yet know thoroughly.
 With the student who has had no education, the teacher must be patient, willing to repeat things until the student understands, and sympathetic.
 Perhaps the most difficult student, however, is the one with an inferior education who believes he understands something when he does not.
 Augustine stressed the importance of showing this type of student the difference between "having words and having understanding" and of helping the student to remain humble with his acquisition of knowledge.

 Under the influence of Bede, Alcuin, and Rabanus Maurus, De catechizandis rudibus came to exercise an important role in the education of clergy at the monastic schools, especially from the eighth century onwards.

 Augustine believed students should be given an opportunity to apply learned theories to practical experience.
 Yet another of Augustine's major contributions to education is his study on the styles of teaching.
-He claimed there are two basic styles a teacher uses when speaking to the students.
-The mixed style includes complex and sometimes showy language to help students see the beautiful artistry of the subject they are studying.
-The grand style is not quite as elegant as the mixed style, but is exciting and heartfelt, with the purpose of igniting the same passion in the students' hearts.
+He claimed there are two basic styles a teacher uses when speaking to the students: mixed and grand.
+The mixed style includes complex and sometimes showy language to help students see the artistry of the subject they are studying, whereas the grand style is not considered quite as elegant.
 Augustine balanced his teaching philosophy with the traditional Bible-based practice of strict discipline.

 Augustine knew Latin and Ancient Greek.
 He had a long correspondence with St Jerome regarding the textual differences existing between the Hebrew Bible and the Greek Septuagint, concluding that the original Greek manuscripts were closely similar to the other Hebrew ones, and also that even the differences in the two original versions of the Holy Scripture could enlight its spiritual meaning to have been unitarily inspired by God.

+Augustine's theological views extended into the centuries that came after his life and were very influential throughout various religious clergy in Europe, and eventually those in the New World.
+In the American colonies his teachings were foundational to the religious precepts among various prominent figures in The First Great Awakening of the eighteenth century, including Jonathan Edwards and George Whitefield.
+John Wesley, principle founder of the Methodist Church, also drew heavily on Augustine's teachings.